Bill Boaks: 1970s and 1980s

 At some point in the early 1970s, a compulsory purchase order was issued on Boaks' home by Lambeth Council.
 Boaks moved to Kingston Road in Wimbledon Chase as a result.

-In the 1970s and 1980s, Boaks' political career moved from his motorised public campaigning and subsequent court cases to standing as an eccentric campaigner in parliamentary elections and by-elections.
+In the 1970s and 1980s, Boaks's political career moved from his motorised public campaigning and subsequent court cases to standing as an eccentric campaigner in parliamentary elections and by-elections.
 Boaks contested the Clapham constituency at the 1970 general election, receiving 80 votes.
 He had intended to contest the Liverpool Scotland by-election of 1971, but failed to place his £150 deposit on time.
 He stood for his home constituencies of Streatham and Wimbledon at the February 1974 general election; in the latter, he received 240 votes, which was his highest ever number of votes.

 Boaks contested the ward of Wimbledon South for Merton London Borough Council in the 1974 local election.
 Boaks subsequently stood in all of the local by-elections for Merton London Borough Council between 1974 and 1978 as "Air Road Public Safety White Resident".
 He also stood in the Merton Park ward by-election in 1980 as "Public Safety, Democratic Monarchist, White Resident".

 Boaks contested the 1976 by-election in Carshalton, which marked the beginning of 18 parliamentary by-elections he would contest in the 47th and 48th Parliaments of the United Kingdom.
 Boaks would visit a constituency to secure the ten names required to be nominated as a candidate, and would not campaign in the constituency.

 At the Glasgow Hillhead by-election in March 1982, he received just five votes, a new record low for a candidate in any British parliamentary election.
 The feat was remarkable, given that it meant fewer people voted for him than gave their names for his nomination as a candidate.
 Boaks' record stood until the 2005 general election.

 In November 1982, Boaks received head injuries in a road accident, dissuading him from further pursuing his electoral career.
 He nevertheless attended the count at the Bermondsey by-election as counting agent for Screaming Lord Sutch in 1983.
 But there was also the simple matter that his money was running out.
 Boaks had planned to be the Official Monster Raving Loony Party's candidate for the 1983 general election, standing in Streatham; however, this plan never came to pass.

 Boaks never received a vote share exceeding 0.5%, meaning that he lost all his £150 deposits.
 In all Boaks' political career, he lost over £4,200 in deposits.